Mazda CX-5 years to avoid — most common problems

 Finally, we face one of the more serious problems and it’s a good thing that it’s not that common for all the CX-5 models – the TCM error.
 Some software errors were present that could even lead to engine stalling issues.

-The TCM error was most commonly associated with the 2018 and 2019 Mazda CX-5, but it seems to have been settled for the later models in the second generation.
+The TCM error was most commonly associated with the 2018 and 2019 Mazda CX-5, and there were official recalls issued to fix this problem exclusively.

 Based on the mentioned problems, there are a few Mazda CX-5 model years that you should avoid.
 It’s overall a reliable compact SUV equipped with revolutionary SkyActive engine technology, but electrical issues and TCM errors could make it all go in vain.